-The key persons in the oral defense are composed of the thesis adviser, the chairman of the panel and two panel members.
+The key persons in the oral defense are composed of the thesis adviser, the chairman of the panel and two panel members (for Masteral Programs) or four panel members (for Doctoral Programs).
 The research teacher should, as much as possible, not be assigned to serve as thesis adviser; however, considering the dearth of qualified thesis advisers, this may be done subject to the approval of the Dean/OIC of the different Schools.